 the cold.

 Sam has lived two lives.
 As a wolf, he keeps the silent company of the girl he loves.
-And then, for a short time each year, he is human, never daring to talk to Grace...until now.
+And then, for a short time each year, he is human, never daring to talk to Grace...until now.the shiver.

 For Grace and Sam, love has always been kept at a distance.
 But once it's spoken, it cannot be denied.
 Sam must fight to stay human—and Grace must fight to keep him—even if it means taking on the scars of the past, the fragility of the present, and the impossibility of the future.